Ajloun, Jordan | عجلون، الأردن

 آندرو كلاين

-I am a final-year linguistics and Middle East studies student at the University of Wisconsin-Madison.
-My research interests lie in the sociolinguistics of Arabic and other Semitic languages I am interested in how language-use in the Arab World relates to identity and prestige and the role of dilgossia in daily life.
+I graduated in 2023 from the University of Wisconsin-Madison with a degree in linguistics and Middle Eastern studies.
+There my research interests focused on the sociolinguistics of Arabic and other Semitic languages.
+I am interested in how language-use in the Arab World relates to identity and prestige and the role of dilgossia in daily life.

 During the 2022 Fall Semester, I studied advanced Modern Standard Arabic and intermediate Jordanian Colloquial Arabic at the Sijal Institute in Amman, Jordan.
 Check out a day-in-my-life that I made as part of my work-study with Sijal!

 In addition to Semitic languages, I have worked with the Indigenous Menominee language spoken in my home state of Wisconsin as an undergraduate researcher in the Wisconsin Indigenous Language Lab under Professor Monica Macaulay.
-We presented "Menominee Preverb Ordering Revisted" at the 54th Algonquian Conference in October 2022 (abstract).
-The full paper is forthcoming.
+We presented "Menominee Preverb Ordering Revisted" at the 54th Algonquian Conference in October 2022 (ppt).
+The full paper is forthcoming (June 2025).

 Blog Posts